 Millions of people across this country and the globe are being targeted for harassment in various forms by a growing number of harassment groups.
 Citizens are being watched, followed, monitored and tortured; their private lives invaded, ruined, and many kept in virtual isolation from friends and

-- leaving unwanted items, presents, or flowers;
+- Repeatedly leaving or sending victim unwanted items, presents, or flowers.

-- posting information or spreading rumors about the victim on the internet, in a public place, or by word of mouth.
+- Posting information or spreading rumors about the victim on the internet, in a public place, or by word of mouth.

 “Some of the SVS: Stalking Victimization in the United States Report findings include: